About the Spain and Morocco: A Focus on History and Culture Summer Program

 Morning: Breakfast and train back to Madrid (1 hour); informal discussion/recap of Toledo on train; hotel check-in.

-Afternoon: Visit the Prado, and/or free to explore Madrid
+Afternoon: Optional visit to the Prado or the Reina Sofia museum, and/or free to explore Madrid

 Evening: Free to enjoy Madrid nightlife